 Generally, the IRS has 10 years to collect taxes from you.
 Once the time is up, the IRS can no longer collect on that debt.
 In theory, this rule seems simple, but the collection statute has some guidelines that can prolong or extend the period.

 The statue may lengthen if it is suspended for one or more periods.
 The suspension period will not count towards the 10 years.
 Suspensions can happen for several reasons, such as filing bankruptcy, apply for an installment agreement or an offer in compromise, requesting innocent spouse relief, or while you live outside the U.S. continuously for at least six months, and more.
 In some cases, you will be asked by the IRS to extend the ten years voluntarily.
 Cases will vary on whether it is beneficial to extend (usually not) or let time run out, contact us now for immediate assistance.

 Get step-by-step guidance that will answer all of your questions on having your IRS tax debt expire by Clicking Here.
-Landmark Tax Group is operated by Michael Raanan, MBA, E.A., who is an IRS-licensed Tax Relief Specialist, Enrolled Agent and former Senior IRS Agent.
+Landmark Tax Group is operated by Michael Raanan, MBA, E.A., an IRS-licensed Tax Relief Specialist, Enrolled Agent and a former Senior IRS Agent.
 While working over 16 years at the IRS and in private practice helping taxpayers like you, Michael has personally resolved over $100 million dollars worth of tax cases.

 Depending on your needs, Landmark Tax Group can help you determine your IRS Collections Statute Expiration Date, check your case status with the IRS, determine a plan to resolve your IRS Collections case, and more.
 You will have the option of getting guidance on how you can perform a status check yourself and how to have us do it for you.
 Get step-by-step guidance that will answer all of your questions on having your IRS tax debt expire by Clicking Here.

 What To Do Next